Why Is My Dog Acting Weird? (10 Odd Behaviors and Causes) Skip to content

 Stress or Depression

-When we’re upset, stressed, or depressed, our typical behavior will certainly get affected.
-Much like humans, dogs can also act weird if something is causing them stress or anxiety.
+Stress changes how we act, and the same goes for dogs.
+Much like us, dogs can also act weird if something is causing them stress or anxiety.

 Fear